Lyeed/Build-with-AddonBuilder/README.md

 ```
 .\uninstall-BuildWithAB.ps1
 ```
 ## Usage
 Right click on any folder you want to build into PBO.

 Options enabled
 - bin
 - clear

+## Link types
+To add or remove types to your build session, edit types_included.txt in the data folder then reinstall via the scripts.

+Refer to [AddonBuilder's documentation](https://community.bistudio.com/wiki/Addon_Builder) for formating the string.

 ## Author
 * **Lyeed** - [Lyeed](https://github.com/Lyeed)